StackVista/stackstate-docs/configure/security/rbac/rbac_permissions.md

 There are two types of permission in StackState:

 - **System permissions** - Scope user capabilities, such as access to settings, query execution and scripting.
-- **View permissions** - Allow for CRUD operations with StackState Views.
+- **View permissions** - Allow for CRUD operations on StackState Views.

 ## Predefined roles